-Where in relation to an application concerning biological material an applicant states that he has deposited in accordance with Rule 31(1)(a) the biological material with a depositary institution recognised for the purposes of Rules 31 and Rule 34, he must, if such information is not contained in the application as filed, submit the name of the depositary institution and the accession number of the culture deposit and, where the biological material has been deposited by a person other than the applicant, the name and address of the depositor, within whichever of the following periods is the first to expire:
+Where in relation to an application concerning biological material an applicant states having deposited in accordance with Rule 31(1)(a) the biological material with a depositary institution recognised for the purposes of Rules 31 and Rule 34, the applicant must, if such information is not contained in the application as filed, submit the name of the depositary institution and the accession number of the culture deposit and, where the biological material has been deposited by a person other than the applicant, the name and address of the depositor, within whichever of the following periods is the first to expire:

 The above time limit according to Rule 31(2) is excluded from further processing by Rule 135(2).
 Furthermore, Art.
 122 is also not applicable, because a lack of disclosure cannot be remedied by way of re-establishment under Art.
 122 (see the Notice from the EPO dated 7 July 2010, OJ EPO 2010, 498).

-Moreover, when the depositor and applicant are not identical, the same time limit applies for submitting a document satisfying the EPO that the depositor has authorised the applicant to refer to the deposited biological material in the application and has given his unreserved and irrevocable consent to the deposited material being made available to the public in accordance with Rule 33(1) and Rule 33(2) or Rule 32(1).
-The depositor's authorisation for the applicant to refer to the deposit and his consent to the material being made available to the public must have existed as from the filing date of the application in question.
+Moreover, when the depositor and applicant are not identical, the same time limit applies for submitting a document satisfying the EPO that the depositor has authorised the applicant to refer to the deposited biological material in the application and has given unreserved and irrevocable consent to the deposited material being made available to the public in accordance with Rule 33(1) and Rule 33(2) or Rule 32(1).
+The depositor's authorisation for the applicant to refer to the deposit and the consent to the material being made available to the public must have existed as from the filing date of the application in question.
 For a recommended wording for this declaration, see paragraph 3.5 of the above-mentioned Notice from the EPO.
+For Euro-PCT applications, the document referred to above must be provided to the International Bureau before completion of the technical preparations for international publication (see Notice from the EPO dated 7 July 2010, OJ EPO 2010, 498, points II.7 to II.8).

 Note, however, that where the depositor is one of several applicants the document referred to in Rule 31(1)(d) is not required (see the above-mentioned Notice).
 For Euro-PCT applications where the depositor is an applicant, but only in respect of a designated office other than the EPO (e.g. the inventor for the designation of the USA), the document referred to above is required and must be provided to the International Bureau before completion of the technical preparations for international publication (see the above-mentioned Notice from the EPO).